mlabonne/llm-course/README.md

 Before mastering machine learning, it is important to understand the fundamental mathematical concepts that power these algorithms.

 - **Linear Algebra**: This is crucial for understanding many algorithms, especially those used in deep learning.
 Key concepts include vectors, matrices, determinants, eigenvalues and eigenvectors, vector spaces, and linear transformations.
-- **Calculus**: Many machine learning algorithms involve optimization of continuous functions, which requires an understanding of derivatives, integrals, limits, and series.
+- **Calculus**: Many machine learning algorithms involve the optimization of continuous functions, which requires an understanding of derivatives, integrals, limits, and series.
 Multivariable calculus and the concept of gradients are also important.
 - **Probability and Statistics**: These are crucial for understanding how models learn from data and make predictions.
 Key concepts include probability theory, random variables, probability distributions, expectations, variance, covariance, correlation, hypothesis testing, confidence intervals, maximum likelihood estimation, and Bayesian inference.

 📚 Resources:

 - [3Blue1Brown - The Essence of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab): Series of videos that give a geometric intuition to these concepts.
 - [StatQuest with Josh Starmer - Statistics Fundamentals](https://www.youtube.com/watch?v=qBigTkBLU6g&list=PLblh5JKOoLUK0FLuzwntyYI10UQFUhsY9): Offers simple and clear explanations for many statistical concepts.
+- [AP Statistics Intuition by Ms Aerin](https://automata88.medium.com/list/cacc224d5e7d): List of Medium articles that provide the intuition behind every probability distribution.
 - [Immersive Linear Algebra](https://immersivemath.com/ila/learnmore.html): Another visual interpretation of linear algebra.
 - [Khan Academy - Linear Algebra](https://www.khanacademy.org/math/linear-algebra): Great for beginners as it explains the concepts in a very intuitive way.
 - [Khan Academy - Calculus](https://www.khanacademy.org/math/calculus-1): An interactive course that covers all the basics of calculus.